 So, simply, the tracks on a CD aren't at the volume they are supposed to be listened to.
 On an individual CD things are OK, but between CDs, you have to adjust your volume control a lot to get the tracks to the volume they're supposed to be listened to." -- source

-CDMaster32's built-in normalizer does not use a peak normalizer like many other products on the market.
-Instead, CDMaster32 implements the www.replaygain.org method for normalizing audio tracks.
+The first algorithm uses the www.replaygain.org method for normalizing audio tracks.
 ReplayGain's technique is superior to the standard peak normalizer because it models how the human ear perceives volume and combines it with statistical processing to provide truly remarkable results.

 I invite you to download CDMaster32 for yourself to see just how easy it is to use our Normalizer.
 See a screen shot of our Normalizer.